domschl/WinSteamOnMac/README.md

 ### History

+- 2024-12-11: This guide stops recommending to fight against Apple's undocumented and intransparent macOS updates and recommends using Asahi Linux instead.
 - 2024-09-22: Retested installation with macOS 15.0 Sequoia, added paragraph 'Update notes'.
 - 2024-06-15: Installation based on [Gcenx repository](https://github.com/Gcenx/game-porting-toolkit) is now even easier, since it already contains the toolkit components.
 - 2024-06-11: Apple releases `game_porting_toolkit` 2.0 beta 1, self-built is __still__ broken, but a work-around is available using a pre-built toolkit.
 The self-builder instructions have been moved [here](https://github.com/domschl/WinSteamOnMac/blob/main/self-builder.md) (build is broken!).